 Start Date: August 1987

-Her principle piano teachers were Ania Dorfmann, William Masselos and Ann Schein.
-In addition, she was given opportunities by her generous teachers to study with Lillian Kallir, Aube Tzerko, Hebert Stessin and Leon Fleisher during the summers while she was at Juilliard.
+Her principal piano teachers were Ania Dorfmann, William Masselos and Ann Schein.
+In addition, she was given opportunities by her generous teachers to study with Lillian Kallir, Aube Tzerko, Hebert Stessin, and Leon Fleisher during the summers while she was at Juilliard.

 BMus, MMus, The Juilliard School

 Dr. Whang is a solo and chamber player of both classical and sacred music.
 She has given recitals and played with orchestras in many concert halls including Carnegie Recital Hall, Lincoln Center’s Alice Tully Hall, Aspen Summer Music Festival, and National Orchestra Hall in Seoul.
 She has also served as the pianist of various churches for over 30 years in the New York and Chicago areas.

 On numerous occasions, Dr. Whang has collaborated with her colleagues Dr. Elizabeth Naegele and Mrs. Mona Williams Coalter, giving concerts and workshops in churches, colleges, and conferences.
 WMBI and affiliate radio stations air selections from “Grateful Hands,” the Coalter-Whang piano duo team's CD of sacred and classical piano duet music.
 In 2012, Drs.
 Whang and Naegele released a CD, “Solid Joys and Lasting Treasure.”
 It contains an eclectic program of classical and sacred organ solos, piano solos, and piano/organ duets.
 It also features new music, inlcuding unpublished works by current and retired composition professors from Moody Bible Institute.